 Central graduates have completed chiropractic school at Palmer College of Chiropractic and Northwestern Health Sciences University in Minnesota.

 Students interested in the chiropractic program are able to shadow local professionals for limited hours.
 Shadowing opportunities are available across the state including Van Wyk Chiropractic, Pella Regional Health Center and Broadlawns Medical Center.

 Students planning to transfer to Palmer College after three years at Central must major in biology.
-Students planning to graduate from Central before going to chiropractic school may major in any area, so choose a major that interests you and that fits with your personal and professional life goals.
-Students are required to successfully complete a series of courses in biology, chemistry, physics, psychology, social sciences and English.
+Students planning to graduate from Central before attending another chiropractic program may major in any discipline that fits with personal and professional life goals.
+Regardless of major, students are required to successfully complete a series of courses in biology, chemistry, physics, psychology, social sciences and English.

 Central College is a founding member of the Heartland Global Health Consortium whose mission is to establish and expand multidisciplinary educational, research and service opportunities to inspire and equip students to become leaders in global public health.
 The consortium provides additional opportunities for students to participate in educational, global research and global medical service experiences.